quicwg/base-drafts/draft-ietf-quic-transport.md

 : An optional, human-readable explanation for why the connection was closed.

-An endpoint MUST set the value of the Last Client or Server Stream ID to be at least as high as the highest-numbered stream on which it either sent or received data.
 A GOAWAY frame indicates that any application layer actions on streams with higher numbers than those indicated can be safely retried because no data was exchanged.
+An endpoint MUST set the value of the Last Client or Server Stream ID to be at least as high as the highest-numbered stream on which it either sent data or received and delivered data to the application protocol that uses QUIC.

+An endpoint MAY choose a larger stream identifier if it wishes to allow for a number of streams to be created.
+This is especially valuable for peer-initiated streams where packets creating new streams could be in transit; using a larger stream number allows those streams to complete.

 In addition to initiating a graceful shutdown of a connection, GOAWAY MAY be sent immediately prior to sending a CONNECTION_CLOSE frame that is sent as a